dan1el789/OperatingSystem/threads/README.md

 # Threads

 ## What is the difference between processes and threads?
-Every process can have one or more threads and each thread belong to one process.
+A process is a complete programm and a thread is a pipeline for CPU instructions.
+Every process can have one or more threads and one thread belongs to one process.

 ## Explain Data Decomposition.

 ## When does parallel programming pay off?